roy2EZ/Algo-Everyday/README.md

 # Lintcode-Everyday
-Push myself to do algo questions on Lintcode everyday.
+Push myself to do algo questions on Lintcode using Jeveryday.
 Good luck.